techidaily/site-win11-tips/source/_posts/elevated-operations-consistent-admin-mode-for-terminal.md

  Windows Terminal is a modern, feature-rich application designed to easily access command line tools and shells like PowerShell, CMD, and Azure Cloud Shell.
 It provides a simple, easy-to-use interface that allows you to access and execute commands faster than ever before.

- Not only that, but you can[change the terminal theme on Windows](https://www.makeuseof.com/windows-11-change-terminal-theme/) so it better suits your tastes.
+ Not only that, but you can [change the terminal theme on Windows](https://www.makeuseof.com/windows-11-change-terminal-theme/) so it better suits your tastes.
 You can even group multiple tabs together, so you can run different shells in one window.
 For these reasons and more, Windows Terminal is an indispensable addition to any computer setup.

 ## 1\.
 How to Always Open the Windows Terminal as Administrator Using Settings